Business readiness

 Supplier Agreements

-A supplier agreement is a legal company contract with your suppliers, defining the rights and obligations of all parties involved.
+A supplier agreement is a legal company contract with your suppliers, defining the terms of the relationship including the rights and obligations of all parties.

 A supplier agreement governs the procurement of materials, products or services by your company from a third party for a pre-negotiated price and to be supplied in a certain timeframe.